LeChat76/Projet10OC/README.md

 <img alt="rgpd" src="https://github.com/LeChat76/Projet10OC/assets/119883313/1cf0bf05-38a8-4652-a24f-d78e096e13e7">

 - **DEL** method: `localhost:8000/api/user/<int:pk>/`
-<font color="red">RGPD rules require that a deleted user also deletes all traces of his activity SO all projects, issues and comments he has created will be deleted.</font>
+<font color="red">RGPD rules require that account deleted is fully destroyed.
+But all records created (project, issue, comments and access right in contributor) keep in database to allow users to continue to work with.</font>

 Note : account admin / password Toto1234 has been created to access to the webadmin page of the DRF